 Many had expected her to have at least one candidate for the throne, but no, she obviously wasn't interested in any man or marriage.
 Her father, had made that decree just mere days before his passing.
 It had seemed as if he'd known somehow that he was going to die.
 His death, caused by the poison of the Morteaus flower was a slow and painful death for him.
 From what little Gaius had told him of the girl, it seemed that she'd be adequate to handle a kingdom without the aid of a man.
-Ariana was a respectful girl, always bowed to her father's wish, even if she didn't agree with it.
+Supposedly, she had a temper that matched her crimson red hair.

 "Where were you?"
 Arthur demanded.
 "You're late!"

+"Sorry."
+He asked as he smoothed his black hair.
 "Has she shown up yet?"
-He asked as he smoothed his black hair.

 "No. But you haven't answered my question."
 Arthur repeated.
 "Where were you?"

+"That explains why you smell."
 Arthur made a face.
 "Honestly Merlin!
-We're expecting a princess."
+We're expecting a princess.
+Couldn't you have picked another day to clean the tanks?
+Or to at least change your shirt?"
 Fortunately, at that moment, the trumpets sounded the princess's arrival and Arthur's attention was drawn to the girl.
 "And don't to anything stupid."

 Arthur turned and he wore that familiar 'look' upon his handsome face that told Merlin he better shut up now.
 He nodded and smiled at Arthur before turning to focus on the procession.
 It was a moderately small procession for an arriving princess.
 A small handful of guards were around the coach with a few people of nobility inside.
 Following behind the coach were two wagons.
 One was empty, which he thought unusual and the second was bearing trunks of various sizes.

-"Well," Arthur said. "it seems that the princess Ariana is quite…unusual."
+"Well," Arthur said. "it seems that the princess Ariana is quite…unusual for a princess."

 Merlin turned to look to where Arthur was he felt his heart stop in his chest as his eyes took in the sight before him.
 There girl was riding side-saddle in a black dress with silver embellishments on it.
 Her red hair was waist length and flowed loosely behind her.
-Her horse, was a magnificent white stallion that would surely be the envy of every man in Camelot. she looked at him and her green eyes appeared to go straight to his soul.
+Her horse, was a magnificent white stallion that would surely be the envy of every man in Camelot.
+She looked at him and her green eyes appeared to go straight to his soul and strike a bolt of heat inside him.
 Her gaze rested upon him for a moment before turning her attention to Arthur.